Fire coral: Threats and conservation

-Coral bleaching is also a major threat to all types of coral.
+Coral bleaching is a major threat to all types of coral.
 Coral bleaching is when the coral expels the zooxanthella that they feed on, which causes them to turn white, hence "bleaching."
-Corals can not live long in this state, yet if environmental conditions return to normal, then the zooxanthella can return and the coral will return healthy again.
+Corals cannot live long in this state, but these events can be reversed.
+If environmental conditions return to normal, then the zooxanthella can return to its original position and the coral that has been affected will begin to become healthy again.

-Most fire coral species have brittle skeletons that can easily be broken, for example, during storms, or by divers when diving for leisure, or when collecting fish for the aquarium trade.
+Most fire coral species have brittle skeletons, meaning they can easily be broken.
+Common instances where they can be broken include during storms, by divers when diving for leisure, or even when collecting fish for the aquarium trade.
 For instance, the yellowtail damselfish (Chrysiptera parasema) tends to dwell close to the branching fire coral colonies, and retreats into its branches when threatened.
 In Brazil, fire coral colonies are extensively damaged when harvesting the yellowtail damselfish, as the corals are often deliberately smashed and fishes hiding amongst the branches are ‘shaken out’ into plastic bags.

-Fire corals are listed on Appendix II of the Convention on International Trade in Endangered Species (CITES).
+As of today, Fire Corals are listed on Appendix II of the Convention on International Trade in Endangered Species (CITES) under Class Hydrozoa.